Note: Much of this capability is implemented except for error handling on bad allocations.

-This uses the ampersand operator to dynamically allocate and initialize a new value, specifying:
+This uses the plus operator to dynamically allocate and initialize a new value, specifying:

 - Permission.
-This governs what you may do with the reference. imm allows one to see the reference's value, but not change it.
-(Note: uni is assumed for an owning reference when no permission is specified.)
+This governs what you may do with the reference.
+It can be a static or lock permission. uni is assumed for an owning reference when no permission is specified.